 1 garlic clove, finely minced

-Substitute: if you have no kimchi on-hand, use fresh chopped onions, minced carrots to give some texture.
+Substitute: if you have no kimchi on-hand, use fresh chopped onions and minced carrots to give some texture.

 Whip cream cheese, mayo and kimchi sauce with a hand mixer; or stir by hand but it will have chunky pieces of cream cheese (and there’s nothing wrong with that!).

-Stir in chopped kimchi, garlic, and sugar.
+Stir in chopped kimchi, garlic, shallots and sugar.
 Mix thoroughly.

 Keep dip covered in a container & refrigerated until ready to serve.
-Can be made hours in advance or overnight, so that the flavors meld.
+Can be made 1-2 days in advance, so that the flavors meld.

 When serving, always use a clean spoon.